whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-28-Emma-Chloe-French-Jewelry-Subscription-Box-June-2016-Review-Coupon.md

 [![Emma & Chloe May 2016 Info Magazine](http://whatsupmailbox.com/images/EmmaChloeJune2016InfoMagazine5.jpg)](http://www.emma-chloe.com/us/){:target="_blank"}

 Subscribers will receive this necklace in either gold or silver (depending on your preference) and although gold is my preferred metal of choice, sometimes silver just looks better on certain outfits.
-FYI, you can have them surprise you with either gold or silver, instead of the same metal for every shipment, as that is a choice you can select in your style preference.
+FYI, you can have them surprise you with either gold or silver instead of the same metal for every shipment.
+It's one of the options you can select in your style preference.

 <br>